LBHackney-IT/social-care-architecture/README.md

 ## Existing Documentation

-There are a number of existing diagrams, that existed prior to this repository.
-Until the are superseded, they are included for reference.
+Diagrams that existed prior to this repository are included for reference.
+The will be removed when they are superseded.

 ### Current State